Archives Policy: Digital Archives

 Materials in the Digital Archives will primarily consist of items from the collection that are considered open to the public and information that may be of interest to individuals regarding the history of the College, its founding, and development.

-To protect personal privacy, information about former students is not available in the Archives, with the exception of previously published newspaper clippings that are currently available online.
+To protect personal privacy, information about former students is not available in the Archives, with the exception of previously published newspaper articles that are currently available online.

 Landmark College does not claim to control the rights to all the materials in its collections.
 Information presented in digital format that is not created by the College is used with permission of the individuals or organization that created the material.